CodeCraftersAlliance/ArchKatas2024Spring/README.md

 He spends most of his day at the farm attending to needs of enclosure and other operations.
 It would be very helpful for him, if the valuable information is available to him on regular basis for him to take appropriate action.

-#### Charles Xavier, the Customer
+#### Charles Xavier, the Farm Owner

 Charles, is usually an owner of the farm, he is rarely at one location for long, if he has more than one farm.
 His time is spent monitoring and overseeing the operations of the farm.
 He usually employs the farmers to work in a farm
 In a typical single farm or small farm, he is normally the person, who also works as a farmer.
 Hence information on the vital parameters at his fingertips, improves his productivity and also allows him to respond to the situation in a timely manner.

-#### Natasha Romanoff, the Customer Administrator
+#### Natasha Romanoff, the Farm Administrator

-In a farm, generally Customer Administrator is also a owner/Customer ,but in case of larger farms distributed across geography, a Customer administrator would be the farm in charge who is responsible for creating farm users in the system and allocating John Doe (farmer) an enclosure.
+In a farm, generally Farm Administrator is also a owner of Farm ,but in case of larger farms distributed across geography, a Farm administrator would be the farm in charge who is responsible for creating farm users in the system and allocating John Doe (farmer) an enclosure.
 Natasha also would be responsible for monitoring the farm health and review trends and identify potential issues in the farm.

 #### Nick Fury, the Integrator